-- A refinance that does not meet the definition of a rate/term refinance. - A mortgage secured by a property currently owned free and clear is considered cash out. - The payoff of delinquent real estate taxes, federal taxes, state taxes and judgments (60 days or more past due) is considered cash out. - The borrower must indicate in writing the purpose of the cash out proceeds.
-Cash out proceeds must be solely for business purposes. - Properties listed for sale must be taken off the market prior to note date. - Properties listed for sale in the past three (3) months are ineligible unless new loan contains at minimal a one (1) year prepay penalty. - See Champions Funding Matrices for cash-out limits.
+- A refinance that does not meet the definition of a rate/term refinance. - A mortgage secured by a property currently owned free and clear is considered cash out. - The payoff of delinquent real estate taxes, federal taxes, state taxes and judgments (60 days or more past due) is considered cash out. - The borrower must indicate in writing the purpose of the cash out proceeds. - Properties listed for sale must be taken off the market prior to note date. - Properties listed for sale in the past three (3) months are ineligible unless new mortgage contains at minimal a one (1) year prepay penalty. - See Champions Funding LLC Matrices for cash-out limits.